What do steroid creams do, and how do they work?

 Seriously … free.
 Explore prices that beat the competition 70% of the time.Get free card

 Do corticosteroids have side effects?

 The simple answer is yes.
-The more serious side effects typically come after months or years of use.
-That’s why steroid creams are not meant to be used long term, Milne says.
-Very potent topical corticosteroids are usually prescribed for up to 3 weeks, while medium-strength ones might be prescribed for up to 12 weeks.
+The more serious side effects typically come after long-term use.
+That’s why steroid creams are not meant to be used long term.

 Side effects from topical steroids can include:

 - Burning on areas of irritated or broken skin: Irritated skin is common in conditions like eczema.
 Topical steroids might cause a burning sensation.